 Insect bite or sting

 Any number of insects can bite or sting the curious cat.
-You may notice a lump, itchiness, pain, and tenderness.
+Most stings are self-limiting; however, some insects can be poisonous.

 Symptoms: Painless, firm, nodular mass on one or more mammary glands.
 Ulceration may occur.

 Mast cell tumour